fkromer/hypothesis-ros/docs/source/index.rst

 .. _hypothesis: https://github.com/HypothesisWorks/hypothesis
 .. _hypothesis documentation: https://hypothesis.readthedocs.io/en/latest/index.html

-The naming of strategies is according to ROS notation to ease the mapping of the strategies to the corresponding ROS data types, messages and parameters.
+The naming of strategies is according to ROS1 notation to ease the mapping of the strategies to the corresponding ROS1 data types, messages and parameters.
 Consider that this implies some conflict with Python builtins (e.g. `bool`, `list`).

 The User's Guide